howonlee/mertonon/docs/roadmap.md

 Community edition unless noted otherwise or we have a fit of pique or something.
 The vast majority will be CE, is what I'm saying, basically.

-- Non-quarter-assed cicd
+- Non-quarter-assed CI/CD
-- Intro screen w/ admin user creation
+- Error screens
 - Cobj deletion gotta cascade to weight, with affordance for undeletion implementation later - add this to generate too
 - Whack the test hang
 - Figure out CLA / FLA / whatever we're going to use situation
-- Username and password auth
 - Whack the gotta-double-click-for-weights problem
 - Whack the fiddliness of the transpositions by making uneven cobj cardinalities in generate
 - Check for sign errors harder